Golden State (album)

 Golden State is the fourth studio album by the English rock band Bush, released on 23 October 2001 in the United States and on 29 October 2001 in the United Kingdom through Atlantic Records.
 It is the last Bush album to feature Nigel Pulsford and Dave Parsons on guitar and bass, respectively.
 Bush would not release another studio album again until ten years later with The Sea of Memories (2011).
-The liner notes of Golden State cite the album in memory of Ian Lowery, founder of Folk Devils.
-In the documentary Making of Golden State, the title is revealed as being inspired by the Golden State Freeway, which Gavin Rossdale used to use to get home.
+The liner notes of Golden State state that the album is dedicated to the memory of Ian Lowery, founder of Folk Devils.
+In the documentary Making of Golden State, the title is revealed as being inspired by the Golden State Freeway, by which road Gavin Rossdale formerly travelled home.

 Following the raw, Steve Albini–produced Razorblade Suitcase (1996) and the electro-tinged hard rock of The Science of Things (1999), Golden State was considered by Stephen Thomas Erlewine to be a return to the band's style from 1994, when they released their debut album Sixteen Stone.

 Production

 When asked by Rolling Stone reporter Christina Saraceno what the band was trying to achieve with Golden State, Rossdale replied:

 I think to be honest, a lot of it was thinking about what kind of stuff I wanted to do live.
 To write new songs, you've got to start knocking some songs off the set list, and so I just kind of thought about songs like that, really.
 So everything has to be quite strident and forceful because we were playing in a rehearsal room and it was horrible [laughs], so it had to be strong.

 Rossdale also mentioned in an NY Rock interview that people would often have the clichéd idea that he is a dark, depressed person.
 To counteract this, he used the name Golden State because it sounded "warm and positive".
 Regarding the songs' positive theme, Rossdale noted "I'm far more relaxed and I guess that influenced the album quite a bit."
 The stripped-down musical style was a result of the band practicing all the songs five weeks before recording.
 This voided the use of industrial elements as heard on The Science of Things.
-And as a final test, Rossdale played the songs through a "shitty" car stereo to make sure they recorded well.
+As a final test, Rossdale played the songs through a "shitty" car stereo to make sure they recorded well.

 Nigel Pulsford later expressed disappointment at the final mix of the album:

 Golden State suffered from too much Pro Tools and I don't think it sounds very good: all the life was produced out of it.
 It's a shame because the basic backing tracks sounded great.